 CURTAILMENT OF SERVICE

-10.0 In the event of mechanical failure, fuel shortage, labor shortage or other conditions which would reduce Seller’s or Plains’ capability to provide the full needs of all their respective consumers, the Seller may request the Consumer to restrict the use of electricity.
+10.0 With respect to electric power service to Consumer under RS#19, in the event of mechanical failure, fuel shortage, labor shortage or other conditions which would reduce Seller’s or Plains’ capability to provide the full needs of all their respective consumers, the Seller may request the Consumer to restrict the use of electricity.
 Should conditions require curtailment of service for extended periods, the Seller shall make every reasonable effort to maintain adequate service to those activities essential to the public welfare and service will be rendered pursuant to procedures and practices ordered or approved by the NMPRC or other public regulatory body having jurisdiction.

 10.1 The Seller reserves the right to curtail service, without liability to the Consumer, for scheduled maintenance and repairs to its and/or Plains’ property, equipment or system.
 Seller shall endeavor, taking into account Consumer's Driver operational requirements and needs, in good faith to provide Consumer with semiannual reports specifying the nature and date of all schedule maintenance and repairs that would require an interruption of electrical power to Consumer during the next six-month period (the "Scheduled Curtailments"), to the extent such information in reasonably available from Seller’s wholesale supplier.
 Upon receipt and review of the semi-annual report by Consumer, Consumer shall promptly provide Seller with notice of whether it agrees or disagrees with the same.
 Thereafter, the Parties shall endeavor in good faith to coordinate the timing of such Scheduled Curtailments in an effort to avoid unduly interfering with the business operations of either Party, to the extent Seller can control such timing.